WJSoftware/dr-fetch/README.md

     );
 ```

-And there you were, learning all sorts of weird syntax, writing callbacks left and right to achieve things like this
-with interceptors in `axios` and `ky`. :smile:

 ### I want fancier!

 If you feel you definitely need more, remember that `DrFetch` is a class.
 You can always extend it as per JavaScript's
 own rules.

 Are you still stuck?
 [Open a new issue](https://github.com/WJSoftware/dr-fetch/issues) if you have an idea for a
-feature that cannot be easily achievable in "user land".
+feature that cannot be easily achieved in "user land".